Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Number 355

-Built between 1865 and 1871.
 Jonathan Jannaway, shoemaker, lived at this house on the western corner of Distillery Road, in 1871; he formerly lived at no. 381, where he was recorded between 1839 and 1861.

-He was succeeded by John Dear, punnet maker, who was ‘removed to Southall’ in the 1881 census but back home for the 1891 census, when he headed a household of 9 including a lady described as a ‘relative’: all except his youngest son Albert were punnet makers.
+In the 1891 census John Dear headed a household of 9 including a lady described as a 'relative': all except his youngest son Albert were punnet makers.
 In 1901 he is listed at no. 354, whether he moved or the house was renumbered is not clear.
 Edward Carter, a butcher, is recorded at no. 355.

 Top